insideout10/wordlift-plugin/src/readme.txt

 == Changelog ==

 = 3.24.1 (2020-01-17) =
-* Fix Wrong encoding for images in navigator
+* Fix: Wrong encoding for images in navigator.

 = 3.24.0 (2020-01-17) =
 * Enhancement [#969](https://github.com/insideout10/wordlift-plugin/issues/969): Turn the entity page into a topic "showcase" with a specific navigator.